carbonfin/SDKdocs/README.md

 ## Idempotency
 In order to make sure that you don't send duplicate payouts.
 We recommend sending idempotency key.
 The same request should get the same response.
-For example if you send a request to carbon for a payout and you get a timeout error, if you repeat the request with the same idempotency key, you will not trigger, the payout is stil going to be sent only once.
+For example if you send a request to carbon for a payout and you get a timeout error, if you repeat the request with the same idempotency key, you will not trigger, the pay out will be send only once.